martindiphoorn/NextNote/tutorial.md

 We will do that and more in the application.properties

 ## 2.1 Application properties
-application.properties is located in the resource folder and probably is empty right now.
+application.properties is located in the resource folder of the project (boot/src/main/resources/application.properties) and probably is empty right now.
 In Spring boot it is possible to have a properties file or an yaml file.
 We will be using the properties.

 Also it is possible to have different properties for different environments.
 We will be using the default one.